26 Interesting Facts About Saint Lucia

 A beach below Gros Piton (Shutterstock)

-16. The site is a diverse habitat for flora and fauna and is home to 148 plant species, 168 finfish species, 60 cnidaria species, eight molluscs, 14 sponges, 11 echinoderms, 15 arthropods and eight annelid worms.
-There are also 27 bird species (five of which are endemic), three indigenous rodents, one opossum, three bats, eight reptiles and three amphibians.
+17. The site is a diverse habitat for flora and fauna and is home to 148 plant species, 168 finfish species, 60 cnidaria species, eight molluscs, 14 sponges, 11 echinoderms, 15 arthropods and eight annelid worms.
+There are also 27 bird species, including five endemic ones, along with three native rodents, one opossum, three bats, eight reptiles, and three amphibians.

-17. In 2010, Saint Lucia was hit by Hurricane Tomas which killed 14 people, triggered landslides and caused considerable damage in the Soufrière area.
+18. In 2010, Saint Lucia was hit by Hurricane Tomas, which killed 14 people, triggered landslides and caused considerable damage in the Soufrière area.

 The Sulphur Springs